 Free airport shuttle service

-UTS Community Connections offers a free airport shuttle service from the airport to either UTS or a convenient Sydney CBD location.
-The service is available for new international students who arrive between Monday 8 and Monday 22 July 2019 (inclusive).
+UTS offers a free airport shuttle service from the airport to either UTS or a convenient Sydney CBD location.
+The service is available for new international students who arrive between Monday 10 and Monday 24 February 2020 (inclusive).
 Shuttle buses depart from 6.30am until 10pm.

 When you exit the Terminal 1 Arrivals Hall, turn left and look for the Royale Limousines Concierge desk at Arrivals Gate B located next to the Virgin Domestic transfer area and near the Travelex Currency Exchange (see map).
 The concierge desk is open daily from 6am until 10pm.